-The text is then structured as follows: a first section addressing the major elements that characterise innovation and directly linking them to what openness represents therein.
-A second section takes the general overview and frames it within a systemic framework, highlighting the systems of innovation approach and overarching complexity.
-The following section focuses on underscoring how does openness operate in a system and in relation to the underlying network dynamics.
+The text is then structured as follows: a first section addresses the major elements that characterise innovation and directly links them to what openness represents.
+A second section takes this general overview and frames it within a systemic framework, highlighting the systems of innovation approach and overarching complexity.
+The following section focuses on underscoring how openness operates in a system and in relation to the underlying network dynamics.
 Finally, the last section discusses current policy efforts at the supra-national and regional level (UNESCO and European Union, respectively) aimed at fostering and supporting OI.
-A concluding section re-assesses these elements and pointing towards possible avenues that may help develop the OI paradigm even further.
+A concluding section re-assesses these elements and points towards possible avenues that may help develop the OI paradigm even further.

 What characterises innovation?

 Innovation refers directly to the conception and introduction of novel approaches; the adapted uses of the term have come to indicate the implementation of a new perspective into an existing framework.
 But the applied literature of management and economic policy (see Sabando-Vera et al., 2022; Zhang et al., 2023) has coincided in the use of the concept as a dynamic term, one that often reflects the need to re-create and re-new the structures and relations in the production of firms and industries.
 Parting from the inherent role of academic endeavour - (I) teaching and (II) research -innovation has been linked to the universities’ third mission: - (III) knowledge transfer and engagement with beneficial projects (Villani et al., 2017; de Wit-de Vries et al., 2019;).
-The third mission, along with industry-driven impetus for new and attractive investments, relies predominantly on the efforts of R&D structures, which are often aligned with, or even dependent on, industry structures. (again, Azagra-Caro et al. 2022, have compiled a systematic collection of contributions that touch upon the many dimensions of these dynamics).
+The third mission, along with industry-driven impetus for new and attractive investments, relies predominantly on the efforts of R&D structures, which are often aligned with, or even dependent on, industry structures.
+Azagra-Caro et al. (2022), have compiled a systematic collection of contributions that touch upon the many dimensions of these dynamics.

 In this sense, the U+I manifestation occurs primarily through R&D. ‘This is meant to build collaborative research initiatives that would be industry driven, with the goal of technology invention, adoption or adaptation by regional industry’ (Hailu, 2024, p.2).
 Applied research becomes the prime factor in the innovation framework, consisting of myriads of scientific and academic teams working in labs and institutes, many public research organisations (Finardi et al., 2022).
 The search for insights into existing production frameworks then produces a feedback loop into the policy arena, determining the demands of industries and areas which can be coupled into the research funding allocation processes.
 Governments and other funding agencies then have a meaningful role to play in the innovation system, bolstering or hindering effective knowledge transmission channels (Ayoub et al., 2017; Mazzucato, 2018; de Beer, 2020; Laplane and Mazzucato, 2020; Alsafran et al., 2024).